Emeraude/Pretty-console.log/README.md

 var pcl = require("pretty-console.log")
-pcl.enable() // The next calls to console.log will be prettified pcl.disable() // The next calls to console.log will not be prettified pcl.print("It's pretty !") // The behavior of console.log will not be modified but the argument will be pretty printed
+pcl.enable() // The next calls to console.log will be prettified pcl.disable() // The next calls to console.log will not be prettified pcl("It's pretty !") // The behavior of console.log will not be modified but the argument will be pretty printed
 ```

 ## Test